Arathhh8/Makefiles/README.md

     make

-This will generate the executable binary named 'main'.
+this will generate the executable binary named 'main'.

 To remove generated files, run: